ktaranov/sqlserver-kit/Utilities/README.md

 Using Oracle SQL Developer Data Modeler users can create, browse and edit, logical, relational, physical, multi-dimensional, and data type models.
 The Data Modeler provides forward and reverse engineering capabilities and supports collaborative development through integrated source code control.
 The Data Modeler can be used in both traditional and in Cloud environments.

+## Exportizer
+<a id="exportizer"></a>
+Download page: [Exportizer]<br/>
+Release date: 2019-11-17<br/>
+Support Version: 2008-2017<br/>
+Author: Vitaliy Levchenko<br/>
+Free version: No<br/>
+Price: $29

+You can export dbf to txt, csv to dbf, Paradox to xls, and make several other data conversions.
+Beside that, in Exportizer Pro or Exportizer Enterprise, it is possible to export DB2 to xlsx, SQLite to dBase, Access to HTML, Excel to Access, migrate Interbase to SQL Server, FDB to Excel, Oracle to PostgreSQL, and much more.

+## Reportizer
+<a id="reportizer"></a>
+Download page: [Reportizer]<br/>
+Release date: 2019-09-10<br/>
+Support Version: 2008-2017<br/>
+Author: Vitaliy Levchenko<br/>
+Free version: No<br/>
+Price: $39

+Reportizer is a software tool to create database and file reports.
+With Reportizer, you can create professional reports in a couple of minutes!

+## Database Tour
+<a id="database-tour"></a>
+Download page: [Database Tour]<br/>
+Release date: 2019-11-20<br/>
+Support Version: 2008-2017<br/>
+Author: Vitaliy Levchenko<br/>
+Free version: No<br/>
+Price: $49

+Database Tour is a multi-functional database tool for Windows.
+In addition, Database Tour Pro provides powerful command line and reporting functionality.

 [SSMS]:https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms